Dorset Police Road Safety Costs

 Road safety in Dorset remains a serious concern for residents and a high priority for Dorset Police and their road safety partners.

-The Dorset Police Driver Awareness Scheme was originally introduced in April 2005.
+The Dorset Police Driver Awareness Scheme (DAS) was originally introduced in April 2005.
 Dorset was one of the first places in the country to offer an educational alternative to penalty points.
 Dorset was also one of the first forces to deliver wider driver awareness training that covered not just speeding but also other road safety risks.
 Feedback from participants has continued to be overwhelmingly supportive.